ICRA-2019/sgd_icp/README.md

 Requirements
 ============

-The following libraries are needed to compile and run the code, the is known to run on Ubuntu 16.04.
+The following libraries are needed to compile and run the code, the code has been tested on Ubuntu 16.04.

 - boost
 - eigen3